tekknolagi/isdt/lecture-notes/2-vcs.md

 So you go ahead and make a repository on GitHub.
 Now you're in this weird situation where you have a repository locally and GitHub has this blank repository somewhere in San Francisco and you have to find a way to get your code across the country.
+(To be clear, *all* forges will create blank repos when you click the "New Repository" button on the website.
+This is expected.)
 To do this, you need to add a *remote*.

 ### Sharing branches with others